github/developer.github.com/content/v3/search.md

 * [`size`](https://help.github.com/articles/searching-repositories#search-based-on-the-size-of-a-repository)
   Finds repositories that match a certain size (in kilobytes).
 * [`forks`](https://help.github.com/articles/searching-repositories#search-based-on-the-number-of-forks-the-parent-repository-has)
-  Filters repositories based on the number of forks, and/or whether forked repositories should be included in the results at all.
+  Filters repositories based on the number of forks
+* [`fork`](https://help.github.com/articles/searching-repositories#search-based-on-the-number-of-forks-the-parent-repository-has) Filters whether forked repositories should be included (`true`) or only forked repositories should be returned (`only`).
 * [`created` or `pushed`](https://help.github.com/articles/searching-repositories#search-based-on-when-a-repository-was-created-or-last-updated)
   Filters repositories based on date of creation, or when they were last updated.
 * [`user` or `repo`](https://help.github.com/articles/searching-repositories#search-within-a-users-or-organizations-repositories)